Kennesaw man convicted of molesting former girlfriend's daughters

 Both girls testified during the trial, and the jury returned a verdict of guilty on all counts of the indictment.

-After the verdict, Judge C. LaTain Kell sentenced Young to 38 years in prison.
+After the verdict, Judge LaTain Kell sentenced Young to 38 years in prison.

 "Young took his sickness and infected everyone around him," Bailey said in a news release.
 "I commend the bravery of these two young survivors for sharing their truth.
 Thanks to the jury, Young will now be held accountable for the egregious acts he committed."